RULEBOOK

 3.15 - Qualifying Scrutiny

-- Drivers are expected to leave pit road, get up to speed, and complete their qualifying laps without using nefarious tactics or "cheesing."
+• Drivers are expected to leave pit road, get up to speed, and complete their qualifying laps without using tire warming tactics or "cheesing."

-- In all of our asphalt races, the iRacing Qualifying Scrutiny will be set to the highest setting of Severe.
+• The iRacing Qualifying Scrutiny will be set to the highest setting of Severe, which should prevent most unfair tactics.

-- Admins may save replays from qualifying sessions and will review qualifying laps for unfair tactics, or if other drivers/teams see any tactics they may submit a "protest" to the SARA email with a replay of the entire qualifying session for league officials to review.
+• Admins may save qualifying replays and review laps for unfair tactics.
+If other drivers/teams notice any other tactics, a "protest" may be submit to admins via email with a replay to be reviewed.

 3.16 - Choose Rule

-- In some series, a Choose Rule may be in place for all restarts during a race.
-The opening start of the race will use our normal start procedures, while all of the following restarts will use these procedures listed below.
+• In some series, a Choose Rule will be used for all restarts during a race.
+The opening start of the race will follow normal start procedures, while all subsequent restarts follow the Choose Rule.

-- Once the field is in the choose zone, drivers should begin choosing their lane for the restart.
+• Once the field reaches the choose zone, drivers should begin choosing their restart lane.

-- Drivers that choose the inside lane should move left as much as possible towards the apron/inside wall (or the designated choose area).
+• Inside Lane: Move as far left as possible toward the apron/inside wall (or into the designated choose area).

-- After each restart, all penalties issued directly from the restart will be cleared by admins.
+• After each restart, admins will clear all penalties issued directly from the Choose Rule restart procedure.

 SECTION 4 - Penalty Info